…even if you think you don’t have time and are already a senior

 Specialization is the winning ticket!

 Think about it from the colleges’ perspective.
-If you, as an admissions officer, are presented with two students, one who is world-class at what he does (say creative writing) — even if that student has huge weaknesses in other areas such as math — and another student who is decent, but not the best, at everything, who would you pick?
+If you, as an admissions officer, are presented with two students, one who is world-class at what he does (say creative writing) — even if that student has huge weaknesses in other areas such as math — and another student who is decent at everything, but not the best at anything, who would you pick?

 Being well-rounded means you are so-so at everything, a jack of all-trades, master of none.
 That means this student is much less likely to make the school famous in anything.
 To really make a difference in this world, to boost the school’s reputation, you want to be the TOP in your specific arena, pushing the frontiers, making innovative discoveries and advancements to impact society.